-A. Currently we are Class E airspace, this will upgrade to Class D once Remote Tower is active (3Q2018).
+A. Currently we are Class E airspace, this will upgrade to Class D once Remote Tower is active (4Q2018).

 Q. How do I notify the Airport of my UAS/drone operations?

 A. Please fill out the UAS operations form on our site at: www.flynoco.com/pilot-resources/unmanned-aircraft-systems, please note ALL UAS operators within a 5 mile radius must fill out this form to notify the Airport of your intended operations, commercial UAS pilots are required to obtain prior authorization through LAANC or contact TRACON (Terminal Radar Approach Control) official traffic coordination at 303-342-1500 option 1 for prior authorization of UAS operations within 5 miles of the Airport.
 UAS pilots with their Part 107 are still encouraged to notify the Airport through our notification form.

 Q. How often do I need to notify you of my operations?

 A. If you have a standard period of time that you conduct your operations in a set location then please submit one form per location with a range dates for the operations and input this in the notes field of the form (i.e. June-August 2016, MWF from 3-5 pm).
 However, if you operations are commercial, you will need to submit a form for every location and input your exact dates of operation in the notes if there will be multiple operations at that location.
 If you have operations out of the ordinary please contact our Business Services coordinator, Shawn Battmer, at 970-962-2851 or at email@example.com.